Can Psychopaths Feel Empathy? What Do The Experts Say?

 Psychopaths have long been defined as impulsive, antisocial, and criminal-minded people who lack all concern for others.
 So, can a psychopath feel empathy?

-As humans, we have brain regions that map other people’s emotions (like fear, disgust, pain) to our own.
+As humans, we have brain regions that can map other people’s emotions (like fear, disgust, pain) to our own.
 This lets us understand as well as feel as and feel with the other person.
 That is empathy.

-When someone is in pain, these “psychos” just don’t seem to understand what to do with their emotions.
+Psychopaths are known as cold-blooded and cold-hearted people who are simply not bothered by the suffering of others.
+When someone is in pain, “psychos” just don’t seem to understand what to do with their emotions.

 [Read this to decode psychopaths better: The Wisdom of Psychopaths Summary]